sykwer/callback_isolated_executor/README.md

 > Ongoing development continues at:
 > 👉 https://github.com/tier4/callback_isolated_executor
 >
-> The `CallbackIsolatedExecutor` is also included in the executor provided by:
+> The `CallbackIsolatedExecutor` is also included in the executors provided by:
 > 👉 https://github.com/tier4/agnocast

 # callback_isolated_executor